 Did someone say stout-infused hot cross buns?
 Hell yeah they did, and it was The Real Bread Project.
 A game-changing take on the traditional HCB, these hearty treats have become something of an Easter icon and you'll find them at The Real Bread Project's bakery in Helensville as well as at Pastrami & Rye in Ellerslie, who are once again using them to make a hot cross bun bacon butty (omg).
 Made from all the traditional bits and pieces (think raisins, sultanas and candied fruit peel) and Darkest Days oat stout, courtesy of fellow Helensville legends Liberty Brewing, these are by far the most unique buns on this list.

 Grey Lynn & Online

 Ima Cuisine's hot cross buns are the stuff of legend, known to cause queues and stop traffic (okay, maybe not that last part, but we have been told that more than 1000 orders were placed for them the day before Easter one year).
 One bite of these bad boys, and you'll soon discover why they're so popular—the base is deliciously dense, bursting with currants, spices and orange peel, all topped off with a gooey custard cross.
-That said, we recommend using their online ordering system so you can secure your stash of this coveted treat before—God forbid—they should sell out for the day.
-Ima's buns were a clear frontrunner for this article, with many of you favouring the custard cross in particular.
-However, we reckon Tracy puts it best when she says: 'there's no need to explain why (they're the best) if you've tasted one.'
+That said, we recommend using their online ordering system so you can secure your stash of this coveted treat before—God forbid—they sell out for the day.
+Oh, and this just in: the team have also whipped up a vegan version this year.

 Belmont, Birkenhead, Howick, Mangere, Mt Albert & Mt Eden